JPawlikowski/JPawlikowski.github.io/index.md

-## JPawlikowski, a github page

-"Computer Science is no more about computers than astronomy is about telescopes" - Dijkstra
+- "Computer Science is no more about computers than astronomy is about telescopes" - Edsger Dijkstra

 ## [Jakub Pawlikowski's LinkedIn Page](https://www.linkedin.com/in/jakub-pawlikowski-592269118/ "JPawlikowski LinkedIn")
   Beware of embarassing profile picture